stellarscripts/stellar_firma_transcripts/_posts/2019-09-06-stellarfirma-spacepalsspecial1.md

 #### PILCHARDS

-Now, look.
+> Now, look.
 When you are running through the undergrowth, escaping the authorities, you have to look out for knotholes!
 'Cause if you don't, you'll put your foot right in a little gindle or gully and it'll tear *right* off!

+#### Helen

-__Helen: [whispering]__ Good to know.
+_(whispering)_ Good to know.

 #### PILCHARDS

-Luckily, I have got four more so...
+> Luckily, I have got four more so...

+#### Helen

-__Helen: [chuckles]__ Okay, so I would note down four legs.
+__[chuckles]__ Okay, so I would note down four legs.

 #### PILCHARDS

-Mark the four legs.
+> Mark the four legs.
 Well, no, five original.
 Well, you know what?
 Let's say six, 'cause who would evolve like that?
 And I've lost two so far.
 Leaving me with a square four.

 #### HELEN